ozlev/elections_israel_2019_04_09_analysis/README.md

 * Generates an output CSV report with the votes from each ballot and the analyzed data for it

 ## Please Note
-The expb.csv and expc.csv, which originated in the official Election Site (https://votes21.bechirot.gov.il) use ISO-8859-8.
+The "expb.csv" and "expc.csv" files, which originated in the official Election Site (https://votes21.bechirot.gov.il) use ISO-8859-8.
 All other inputs and outputs use UTF-8 for easier integration with other applications.